National Legion of Decency: National Board of Review

-On December 24, 1908 New York City Mayor George B. McClellan Jr. revoked all moving-picture exhibition licenses in the city pending inspection of the premises due to fire safety concerns in regard to the highly flammable celluloid film.
-He stated that due to complaints from the city's clergy and the Society for the Prevention of Cruelty to Children, that upon re-issuance, the licensees were prohibited from operating on Sunday.
+On December 24, 1908, New York City Mayor George B. McClellan Jr. revoked all moving-picture exhibition licenses in the city pending inspection of the premises due to fire safety concerns regarding the highly flammable celluloid film.
+He stated that due to complaints from the city's clergy and the Society for the Prevention of Cruelty to Children, upon re-issuance, the licensees were prohibited from operating on Sunday.
 He further indicated his intention to revoke the license of any motion picture show "...on evidence that pictures have been exhibited by the licensees which tend to degrade or injure the morals of the community."

 In 1909, Charles Sprague Smith and about a dozen prominent individuals from the fields of social work, religion, and education, formed a committee, under the auspices of the People's Institute at Cooper Union, to make recommendations to the Mayor's office concerning controversial films.
 Initially called the New York Board of Motion Picture Censorship it soon became known as the National Board of Motion Picture Censorship.
-In an effort to avoid government censorship of films, the National Board became the unofficial clearinghouse for new movies.
+To avoid government censorship of films, the National Board became the unofficial clearinghouse for new movies.
 The Board's stated purpose was to endorse films of merit and champion the new "art of the people".
 In March 1916 the Board changed its name to the National Board of Review of Motion Pictures to avoid the controversial word "censorship".